jsr-probitas/documents/docs/installation.md

 ### Add to Project's flake.nix

-Add Probitas to your project's development environment.
-Create or update `flake.nix`:
+Add Probitas to your project's development environment using the overlay:

 ```nix
 {